 The Hospices of Beaune, Museum of the Hôtel-Dieu

 A hotel-Dieu or Hostel Dieu (ancient spelling) is a hospital administered by the church.
-This type of old hospice housed and take care of orphans, pilgrims and the needy.
+This type of old hospice housed and took care of orphans, pilgrims, and the needy.
 It mainly gathered people in need.
 The Hospices of Beaune, of flamboyant Gothic architecture, was built from 1443 to 1457 in Beaune in the Côte-d'Or.
 It is one of the most beautiful and most remarkable hospitable foundations.
 It is currently a hospital and a Museum of Burgundy and medieval medicine in the Christian West.
 The site is home to an exceptional wine estate of about 60 hectares devoted to Pinot Noir and Chardonnay.
 More than 80% of the estate's vintage and vintage wines are auctioned at the prestigious Christie's to operate the property.
 It is the world's most famous wine charity sale.

-What to see in the Hospices de Beaune ?
+Exploring the Hospices de Beaune

 The Castle of La Rochepot